 Or if the reuptake is overly efficient and mops up too many neurotransmitter molecules before they have a chance to bind to receptors.
 It can have a significant impact on mood.

 The primary neurotransmitters that can play a role in depression include:

 Each one of these neurotransmitters can be boosted, or their reuptake affected by nootropic supplements (listed below).

-Depression and Prescription Medication
+Depressive Symptoms and Prescription Medication